sleepz103/Lernperiode-12/README.md

 *Notice: A decision I made on start, that this project will largely be carried out using AI.
 And that I will document my work in English.*

+*28.11 Notice: Because I use Jupyter, I use less AI, for writing in notebook is more try-and-error friendly, and so I can try a lot on my own.*

 1. As the developer, I want to have a plan and starting point from which I want to develop from, in order to apply further changes and epics. (start block)

 2. As the developer, I want to be sure that everything is connected, in order to have security that the system works reliably (back-end block)